cntns/css-exercises/foundations/intro-to-css/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
+Yes, I chained the class selectors correctly.
+I used .avatar.proportioned and .avatar.distorted in my CSS.
 - Does the `proportioned` image retain its original square proportions?
+Yes,the proportioned image retain its original proportions beacause I set the width and height 300px,which keeps the aspect ratio intact.
 - Does the `distorted` image end up looking squished and, well, distorted?
+Yes,the distorted image looks squished because I expilicitly set the width to 200px and the height to 400px.